aws-powertools/powertools-lambda-python/docs/core/event_handler/lambda_function_url.md

 ???+ warning
     This feature requires API Gateway to configure binary media types, see [our sample infrastructure](#required-resources) for reference.
-    For Lambda Function URLs, no additional configuration is necessary.

 === "binary_responses.py"